nathancarter/weblurch/doc/bugs-and-enhancements.md

 ## Bug fixes

+Copy and paste

+ * Significant bug:  If you copy and paste a section of the document, while it pastes perfectly, it pastes too perfectly.
+Groups paste with their IDs intact, while they should be pasting with newly-generated IDs instead.

 Load and save

  * Not all edits cause the document to be marked dirty.
 TinyMCE events are